A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: Comparison with standard approaches Comparison with standard approaches

 Thus there is strong evidence that the BBT procedure is stronger, in the sense that it finds more significant differences than Demsar's procedure, and that it supersedes Demsar's procedure, in the sense that it does not miss any significant difference determined by Demsar's.
 Furthermore, usually 50\% of the time, the two procedures do not fully agree on the final aggregated ranking.

-For all but the ll-results, there was no case in which {\em in.rope} \(\ge 0.95\).
-For the ll results, there were 8 cases in which the Demsar's procedure sees not significant difference but the BBT can make a stronger claim that the two algorithms are equivalent.
+For all but the $\ell\ell$-results, there was no case in which {\em in.rope} \(\ge 0.95\).
+For the $\ell\ell$ results, there were 8 cases in which Demsar's procedure sees non-significant differences but the BBT can make a stronger claim that the two algorithms are equivalent.
 There is an interesting case, which did not occur with our data, but \citet{benavoli2017time} report, of two algorithms whose difference is significant but are practically equivalent.
 The frequentist approach has enough evidence to claim that the algorithms are different, but the Bayesian approach claims that the difference does not matter!
 But this is expected: with enough data all algorithms will be found statistically different from each other, even those whose difference is irrelevant.

 \hypertarget{pairwise-wilcoxon}{